SurPun/AWS-Developer-Associate/Section 31 AWS Other Services/Notes.md

     - Encrypted TLS communication, Cryptographically signing code
     - Authenticate users, computers, API endpoints, and IoT devices
     - Enterprise customers building a Public Key Infrastructure (PK!)

+## 455. Amazon Macie

+Amazon Macie

+- Amazon Macie is a fully managed data security and data privacy service that uses machine learning and pattern matching to discover and protect your sensitive data in AWS.

+- Macie helps identify and alert you to sensitive data, such as personally identifiable information (PII)

+S3 - Analyse => Macie (Discover Sensitive Data (PII)) - notify => Amazon EventBridge - integrations ...